dansmyers/HonorsThesisGuide/README.md

 - Discussion
 - Conclusion

-This structure is standard for papers that are broadly experimental, where the locus of the research is collecting and analyzing data from some source, with the goal of answering some questions.
-The Methods section summarizes the details of your experiment, such as data collection, processing, and analysis steps.
-The Results section presents quantitative and qualitative data that answer the experimental questions driving the paper.
-The Discussion section elaborates on the significance of the results, acknowledges limitations, and places them in broader context.
+This structure is standard for papers that are broadly experimental, where the locus of the research is collecting and analyzing some type of data.

+- The Introduction orients the reader to the problem and your proposed approach and it provides a high-level overiew of the contributions of your document.

+- The Methods section summarizes the details of your experiment, such as the data collection, processing, and analysis steps.

+- The Results section presents quantitative and qualitative data (as appropriate for your study) that answer the experimental questions driving the paper.

+- The Discussion section elaborates on the significance of the results, acknowledges limitations, and places them in broader context. it may also suggest directions for future work or elaboration.

+### Engineering Theses

-Simon Peyton-Jones suggests the following structure, which is useful for papers that are more engineering-oriented:
+Simon Peyton-Jones suggests the following structure, which is useful for papers that are more engineering-oriented, where the locus of the research is building and validating a system, application, or tool:

 - Introduction
 - Literature Review